posterllava/PosterLLaVA/README.md

 # PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM
-This repository is for the paper "PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM" (under review).
+This repository is for the paper [PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM](https://arxiv.org/abs/2406.02884) (under review).

 <div align="center"><img src="/framework.png" width="800"></div>

+## 🎊 News: arXiv paper is updated!
+1. We updated the arXiv paper with PosterGen as a supplement for PosterLLaVa.
+2. The preprocessed dataset (saliency maps and inpainted background images) is provided to save repetitive effort.

-## 🎊 News: Automatic Text-to-poster pipeline PosterGen
+## PosterGen: An Automatic Text-to-poster Pipeline
 Now we are heading from layout toward the real sense of *graphic poster* design.
 A *text-to-poster* pipeline, **PosterGen**, will soon be available online to support the real-world application of PosterLLaVA.
 There are some previewing examples:

 <div align="center">